HOW TO DO A DEADLIFT

-So, the ideal position is to have your hands about an inch outside of your feet.
+So, the proper position for grips in deadlifts is to have your hands about an inch outside of your feet.

-This ensures that your hands won’t be dragging up the sides of your thighs.
+This slightly more narrow grip ensures that your hands won’t be dragging up the sides of your thighs.

-But more importantly, if your arms are too close, when you push your knees out, this will force you to perform a slight elbow bend.
+But more importantly, if your arms are too close, when you push your knees out, this will force you to perform a slight bend in the elbow.